-The Finnish city of Tampere is allowing companies and research institutes to trial smart transport and autonomous vehicles (AV) in a test area of its Hervanta suburb.
+The Finnish city of Tampere is allowing companies and research institutes to trial smart transport and autonomous vehicles (AVs) in a test area of its Hervanta suburb.

 The Smart Tampere programme describes the Hervanta test area as “a private cloud-based LTE network built by Nokia.”